Currently Enrolling Trials

 This indication is approved under accelerated approval based on tumor response rate and durability of response.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in the confirmatory trials.

-Rozlytrek is supplied as capsule for oral administration.
+Rozlytrek is supplied as capsules or pellets for oral administration.
 Patients should be selected for treatment based on the presence of ROS1 rearrangement(s) or NTRK gene fusion.

 Recommended Dosage for ROS1-Positive Non-Small Cell Lung Cancer